 An impressive 75% of recruiters and other HR specialists use an applicant tracking system (ATS), and with good reason.
-An ATS adds immense value to your hiring funnel - from helping you find and contact candidates, auto-screening applicants for the most valid talent, to tracking your hiring progress.
+The best ATS systems add immense value to your hiring funnel - from helping you find and contact candidates, auto-screening applicants for the most valid talent, to tracking your hiring progress.
 Naturally, using an ATS saves an immense amount of time.

-We recently had the opportunity to speak with Rahul Bansal, CEO of TribalVision, about his applicant tracking system buying journey.
+We recently had the opportunity to speak with Rahul about his applicant tracking system buying journey.
 It was incredibly valuable to hear about this process, considering the needs of his team, and the sheer number of options on the market today.
 Here's what we learned.

 Getting to the Point of Needing an ATS